 I’ll make your job easier by telling you all I know.

-So here are the best solar lights you should definitely consider in 2022.
+So here are the best solar lights you should definitely consider.

 Overall Rating: 5/5

 Brightness: 700 Lumens |Charging Time: 6-8 Hours | Runtime: 8-10 Hours | Water Resistance: Yes (IP65 Rated)

 Mount it above your garage as a security light at full brightness, or hide it in the undergrowth to softly illuminate the shrubs from below.

 Whatever role you have in mind, this 700 lumens solar light won’t let you down.
 The IP65 water resistance is enough for JSOT Solar Spot Lights to survive even a tropical downpour.